Shipping Worldwide

 Stand-On Mower Buyers Guide

-Stand-on mowers came from a need for a faster, more productive, and more powerful mower than a walk-behind mower, yet they are lighter and a bit more flexible than a sit-down zero-turn mower.
+Stand-on mower models came from a need for a faster, more productive, and more powerful mower than a walk-behind mower.
+Yet, a stand-on mower is lighter and a bit more flexible than a sit-down zero-turn mower.
+If you’re searching for the right stand-on mower, understanding the main differences compared to traditional models helps you make an informed choice.

-Better Visibility
+Better visibility

 With a little bit of practice and experience, you’ll be able to duck down better when mowing under tall trees and bushes, which would have otherwise knocked you off a zero-turn mower or a lawn tractor.

-Better for Your Back
+Better for your back

 While mowing using a stand-on mower, your feet and legs tend to receive the shock absorption rather than your lower back.
-As much as most people think that sitting mowers are comfortable, using them for extended periods takes a toll on your body due to the jerking motions.
+As much as most people think that sitting mowers are comfortable, using them for extended periods takes a toll on your body due to the jerking motions.[OSHA]

 On the other hand, your body is in a more natural position when you’re operating a stand-on mower, especially when mowing over rough, bumpy terrain.